Space-Eternity-3/SE3-Website/src/pages/about.md

 some special powers, when you wear them.
 You can obtain them by defeating bosses.
 Every boss gives you a specified artefact.
 After defeating boss in phase III, there will appear an asteroid with the artefact instead of battle menu in the center of arena.
-You can pick it up like other items and then move it to a special artefact slot using button "SET" instead of "^".
+You can pick it up like other items and then move it to a special artefact slot using button "SET".

 | ![SE3_image](../../static/img/ab/artefact1.png) | ![SE3_image](../../static/img/ab/artefact2.png) |
 | ----------------------------------------------- | ----------------------------------------------- |